guyycodes/uniterra/README.md

 Submitted by: **Guy Beals**

-**Translate Me** is an app that uses *b Param LLMS on iPhones to perform translation
+**Translate Me** is an app that uses *b Param LLMS on iPhones to perform translation, and offerers realtime messaging via firebase firestore.

 Time spent: **34** hours spent in total